projectbluefin/bluespeed/README.md

 # Bluespeed

-> **[PLACEHOLDER: 2-3 sentences from Jorge — what is this and who is it for?]**
+- We're going to use frontier models to build the best local-first homelab experience
+- YOU DON'T NEED A HOMELAB, you can run this on your laptop or machine and have the same benefits.
+- By driving bluespeed with `just` we can make deterministic workflows - this means, the entire thing can be manually driven by just.
+So you never need AI.
+If you use AI you'll just go faster.
+And since everything will be as automated and declerative as we can make it means you can use your own local model to drive you automation.
+- We basically want Star Trek + Jarvis.
+But local first.

-Bluespeed is a **CNCF-native homelab factory**.
+Bluespeed is a **homelab factory**.
 Clone this repo, run `just setup`, and get a fully reproducible homelab stack on your own bare-metal hardware — the same one the Project Bluefin team runs.
 Every tool in the stack is a CNCF project.
 No custom services where a CNCF tool exists.
 Everything is reproducible by any Bluefin contributor on their own hardware.

+### The first use case is Bluefin Development

+- Fully automate Bluefin development.
+  - Generalize Jorge's lab
+- Build the MVP for Bluespeed which is knuckle + k0s + kubestellar
+- Use hive and our agents to build and test everything.

+### And then make justfiles so people without AI can help test Bluefin

+- Users can opt in to ujust device 2.0 to send info back for us to fix!

 ---